 With no regrets.

-As opposed to the traditional attorney-driven “win-lose” model that is based on positions such as, “You tell my no good spouse I have to get at least $X a month in alimony or they’ll never see the kids again!”
+As opposed to the traditional attorney-driven “win-lose” model that is based on positions such as, “You tell my no-good husband/wife I have to get at least $X a month in alimony or they’ll never see the kids again!”

 One of you might get what you want by sheer brute force.
 While the other will be resentful that they gave in.
 That’s not empowering or fair in the slightest.